HIGH FLY PROJECT MAY 2021

 Moving from the research into design stage, I developed a flow that focussed on the main use case and resolved some of the issues I identified.
 This high-level flow diagram was done by hand, revised and then digitised.
 (And revised again!)

 Then, I sketched interaction designs based on my flows.
 Doing this task with pen & paper kept revisions & progress fast, particular for the layout & interaction challenges I faced.
+The main changes that evolved through this procees was the filtering and booking layout & flow.

 Working from sketches, I created an interactive prototype using Figma.